MarcoASilva/json-schema-applier/README.md

 __CAST FIELDS__: For fields that exist in the object instance:
   * Casts value accordingly
     * You can overwrite global map config object to cast any instance field value to anything that you want based on the field type.
-    * You can create custom overwrites for each field independtly of their types
+    * You can create custom overwrites for each field independently of their types

 __All according to the json schema passed as parameter__